Henry676/crud_spring/README.md

 # crud_spring
-This is my first CRUD application made in JAVA, where I used the Spring framework to create a RESTful API.
+This is my first CRUD application made in JAVA with the Spring framework to create a RESTful API.
 I also used Postman in order to test the backend functionality.

 Technologies and design patterns used: JAVA, Spring, Springboot, MVC and MySQL.

 In this screenshot, I am making a request to create a record through the postman program with the JSON format.
 This is where I am consuming my first API-REST.